Flexibility Exercises Benefits for Seniors are as important as having Protein, Strengthening, Endurance & Balance.

 11. Improvement in poor posture

 Doing regular stretching exercises is an easy way to improve flexibility.
 It can help relax rigid ligaments, tendons, and muscles, allowing you to move more quickly.
-Supplementing senior strength training workouts with a stretching regimen will better balance out weakened muscles while providing stability advantages to correct bad posture.
+Supplementing senior strength training workouts with a stretching regimen will better balance weakened muscles while providing stability advantages to correct bad posture.

 12. Increased blood flow and energy level

 Dynamic stretching is a low-intensity stretching technique that involves moving the muscles.
 Dynamic stretches will lengthen your muscles while still increasing circulation and nutrient distribution across your body.
 As a consequence, the body’s energy levels will increase.
-Increased energy is critical for preserving mobility, staying social, and the overall stable ageing of older adults.
+Increased energy is critical for preserving mobility, staying social, and the overall stable aging of older adults.

 Final Words